Top 10 Winter Warriors

 Red flat bark beetles are extremely cold-tolerant.
 Similar to wood frogs, they produce high levels of glycerol in their blood which keeps the water in their bodies from forming ice crystals.
 In addition, red flat bark beetles also dehydrate their cells, allowing them to survive in temperatures in which the antifreeze chemicals alone wouldn’t be enough to keep them from freezing.
 Red flat bark beetle larvae have been recorded surviving in temperatures of -238 °F (-150 °C).
 That’s one impressive insect!

-Reindeer are masters of the tundra.
+Caribou are masters of the tundra.
 Their hooves are like multi-purpose tools that act as snowshoes for walking, paddles for swimming, and shovels to help them dig for grasses.
 But even more impressive is the adaptation developed in their eyes, which turn from gold in the summer to blue in the winter to help them see at lower light levels.
-Imagine changing your eye color with the changing seasons!

 Arctic woolly bear moth

 The Arctic woolly bear moth lives a unique lifestyle.
-As caterpillars, they will lie dormant when temperatures are below 59°F (15 °C).
+As caterpillars, they will lie dormant and can withstand temperatures as low as -94°F (−70 °C) in this state.
 It only gets warmer than that in the Arctic for a short time each year, which means these caterpillars have a limited time to become active and to feed and build up the resources necessary to pupate.
-This means it takes approximately seven years for a caterpillar to successfully pupate into a moth.
+This means it may take seven years for a caterpillar to successfully pupate into a moth.
 The Arctic woolly bear moth caterpillar also expels water from its body to prevent cell death in freezing temperatures.

 Black-capped chickadees are about 5 inches long and weigh barely more than a Sharpie marker.
 So, how, you might ask, does an animal so small make it through winter in the northern U.S.?
-Aside from storing food and roosting in small, protective tree cavities, black-capped chickadees have two important biological adaptations: nocturnal hypothermia and metabolic regulation.
+Aside from storing food and roosting in small, protective tree cavities, black-capped chickadees have an important biological adaptation: nocturnal hypothermia.
 During winter nights the chickadees will enter a state of hypothermia, effectively allowing them to lower their body temperature in order to store energy.
-This adaptation is complemented by the ability to increase their metabolic rate, which increases their heat production in order to accommodate winter temperatures.
-Together, these behavioral and biological adaptations make black-capped chickadees tiny but formidable winter warriors.
+Black-capped chickadees in northern environments also store more body fat in winter, providing greater insulation from the cold and more fuel for keeping warm.
+Together, these adaptations make black-capped chickadees tiny but formidable winter warriors.

 Lynx live in remote northern forests in North America.
 They have long, thick fur that acts as an insulating winter coat.
-Their large paws let them to walk on the snow with ease and allow them to silently stalk their prey.
+Their large paws let them walk on the snow with ease and allow them to silently stalk their prey.
 Lynx populations are dependent upon prey populations — particularly the nimble snowshoe hare — so adaptations like their impressive noses help them thrive.
-Not only do they have a powerful sense of smell, but their noses also help them determine the temperature so they can seek refuge before a storm hits.

 Don’t let their cute pointy ears and fluffy tails fool you; arctic foxes are tough!
 They have incredibly thick fur and a bushy tail that can wrap around them like a scarf, keeping their noses warm.
 Their short legs, ears, and snout help retain body heat, and the dense fur on the bottom of their paws prevents heat loss through their feet and helps them gain traction on the ice.
-Arctic foxes use their acute sense of hearing to locate prey deep beneath the snow, and refrain from drinking water in the winter as not to lower their core temperature.
+Arctic foxes use their acute sense of hearing to locate prey deep beneath the snow and refrain from drinking water in the winter as not to lower their core temperature.
 Instead, they get water through their food.
-Their metabolic rate only starts to increase at -58 °F (-50 °C) and they don’t start to shiver until temperatures reach -94 °F (-70 °C).
-Burrr!